justyzas/25-05-28-GEN-AI/plan.md

 - More expensive in terms of resources
 - Agent systems don't follow project requirements.
 They need to be described separately.

 These points outline various limitations and concerns about using AI agent systems, including issues with reliability, cost, security, and project management considerations.

+# Lecture 16.
+Agent with email sending capabilities

+- we will design the system.
+  - web search on a person data.
+  - people's b-day dates in a file
+  - b-day greetings
+  - (task scheduler, startup apps, python libraries that work in the background for checking).
+  - Confirmations before sending
+- we will choose the model for this.
+- check out how to send emails via python.
+- integrating chatbot with email sending capabilities.